buruzaemon/natto-py/README.rst

 ----

 MeCab output formatting is extremely flexible and is highly recommended for any serious natural language processing task.
-Rather than obtaining MeCab's output as a single, large string and then parsing that, use MeCab's ``--node-format`` option to customize the node's ``feature`` attribute.
+Rather than parsing the MeCab output as a single, large string, use MeCab's ``--node-format`` option to customize the node's ``feature`` attribute.

-This example formats the node feature to extract the following as a comma-separated value:
+This example formats the node ``feature`` to capture the following as a comma-separated value:

 * morpheme surface